ruskey86/natescode/content/contact.md

   main: {}

 ---
-If you'd like to contact me my email is nate at natescode.com.
+If you'd like to contact me reach out to me via twitter, youtube or email (nate at natescode dot com)